thiswillbeyourgithub/simple_voice_chat/README.md

 ## Known Issues

-*   ⚠️ **Cost Calculation:** The cost calculation for the OpenAI real-time API and Gemini API is currently not functional.
-Documentation for these features might be out of date in other sections.
+*   ⚠️ **Cost Calculation:** The cost calculation for the OpenAI real-time API is currently not functional.
+Documentation for this feature might be out of date in other sections.

 ## Installation